zef/zef.studio/Content/projects/tailgate-latch-rod-clip.md

 initial approach too far.

-Existing designs are good sources of inspiration, but it's good to question them when there's a good reason to.
+Existing designs are good sources of inspiration, but it's good to question them when there's a reason to.
 In this case, the original design is made to be cheap and well-suited for mass production, but would be hard to 3d print.
 Furthermore, you can see its failure mode that got us here in the first place — that tab that retains the bar breaks off.
 Since my two existing clips were different colors, I'm pretty sure that's happened before on this tailgate, and